 In this population-based study, women were included on the basis of randomizing their GP.
 However, because these women are a random selection (based on age ≥ 55 years), at the time of screening it is unknown whether they have already asked for help, either recently or in the past.

 In the primary care setting these women with urinary incontinence have rarely been studied.

-In the present study, different types of urinary incontinence as well as the severity of its symptoms and effects on quality of life were explored, whereas other studies mainly investigated either the type or the severity of urinary incontinence.
+In the present study, different types of urinary incontinence as well as the severity of its symptoms and effects on quality of life were explored, whereas other studies mainly investigated either the type

 Also, this study uses both generic and condition-specific questionnaires, which is recommended by Dugan et al. and Naughton et al. ; the latter in particular report that the IIQ and EQ-5D are highly recommended.
 The use of both questionnaires allows to assess symptom distress as well as general wellbeing.

 Self-administered questionnaires (allowing a person to judge their own health status) are important for the present study.
 However, self-reports on the type of urinary incontinence and severity of symptoms can lead to a potential bias in data because of subjective symptom perception .